Detecting Road Obstacles by Erasing Them: Experiments

+\parag{Lost and Found Dataset~\cite{Pinggera16}.} It contains 1030 frames from image sequences captured by a vehicle approaching lost cargo items placed on parking lots and streets.
+We use the {\it Test No Known} subset of the test split where the training Cityscapes objects such as pedestrians and vehicles have been removed.
+By ensuring that all obstacles are semantic anomalies, this allows the evaluation of anomaly-detection methods in the role of obstacle detectors.

-The {\it Lost \& Found} benchmark features urban environments similar to those in the {\it Cityscapes} training data.
-To evaluate our obstacle detector on a wider variety of road surfaces and objects, we collected our own {\it Road Obstacles} dataset, which is depicted by Fig.~\ref{fig:dset_road_obstacles}.
-It features seven different scenes and comprises a total of 160 labeled $1920 \times 1080$ frames.
+\parag{RoadObstacles21 Dataset~\cite{Chan21b}.} {\it Lost and Found} features urban environments similar to those in the {\it Cityscapes} training data.
+To evaluate our obstacle detector on a wider variety of road surfaces and objects, such as those depicted by Fig.~\ref{fig:dset_road_obstacles}, we collected our own {\it Road Obstacles} dataset.

+It features 8 different road textures and comprises a total of 327 labeled $1920 \times 1080$ frames.
 The labels include pixel masks for individual obstacle instances along with approximate outlines of the drivable area.
 We take the evaluation ROI to be the area within these outlines.
 If an object has a hole, such as a basket with a handle, we label the hole as outside of the ROI and ignore it in our evaluations, as we do for the background.

-Below we present scores for the six scenes with good daylight visibility.
-In the supplementary material, we provide an additional evaluation using images taken in more difficult weather conditions.